Madhur-K4/TRUST-SCAN-/README.md

 # 🩺 TRUST-SCAN

 > TRUST-SCAN is a comprehensive digital healthcare platform designed to streamline the management and sharing of medical records between patients and healthcare providers.
-With a focus on security, privacy, and controlled access, TRUST-SCAN ensures that sensitive medical data remains protected while enabling seamless collaboration between patients and doctors. — powered by **Spring Boot**, **React**, and **MySQL**.
+With a focus on security, privacy, and controlled access, TRUST-SCAN ensures that sensitive medical data remains protected while enabling seamless collaboration between patients and doctors.— powered by **Spring Boot**, **React**, and **MySQL**.

 ---